 16The Court Appointed Special Advocate is a lay volunteer who advocates as a non-lawyer on behalf of a child in child abuse and neglect proceedings.
-CASAs generally are screened and trained at the local level but all CASA programs that are affiliated with the National Court Appointed Special Advocate Association must comply with the standards issued by that
+CASAs generally are screened and trained at the local level but all CASA programs that are affiliated with the National Court Appointed Special Advocate Association must comply with the standards issued by that organization.
+See www.nationalcasa.org.
+In addition, many states have established their own

 Because of the fundamental importance of the interests at stake in child welfare cases, Section 4 requires the appointment of either a child's attorney or a best interests attorney for children in abuse and neglect proceedings.
 Under CAPTA, on the other hand, states must appoint a "guardian ad litem" for children in abuse and neglect proceedings as a condition of receiving federal CAPTA funding, and the statute expressly permits the guardian to be a lawyer.

-Although the CAPTA provision for guardian ad litem may be broad enough to encompass either a best interests attorney or a child's attorney, In light of the ambiguity surrounding the meaning of "guardian ad litem" under federal law, this Act provides two alternative approaches.
+In light of the ambiguity surrounding the meaning of "guardian ad litem" under federal law, this Act provides two alternative approaches.
 See Section 5 and Comment.
 If a child in an abuse or neglect proceeding does not have a best interests attorney, Section 5, Alternative A, requires the additional appointment of a court advisor to meet the CAPTA requirement.
 In contrast, under Section 5, Alternative B, the appointment of a court advisor is discretionary when either a child's attorney or a best interests attorney has been appointed in an abuse and neglect proceeding.